phase2/outrigger-docs/docs/faq/troubleshooting.md

 1. While a reboot isn't necessary, it'll help to make sure nothing is running and using the old mount points.
 1. cd into your new vagrant directory, and do a vagrant up.

-## Permission Errors during Build Container Startup
+## Permission Errors During Container Startup

+NFS mounts from the host volume into a container may require a specific UID mapping in order for proper permission setup within the container.
+SSH key volume mounts are common in project build containers.
 If there's a problem with permissions for host files or directories being mounted inside the docker-machine via NFS, it could be a UID mapping problem.
-One way this problem manifests itself is:
+One way this problem manifests itself is, given a mount entry in a .yml file like:

+    volumes:
+      - ~/.ssh/id_rsa:/root/.ssh/id_rsa

+When starting the container, you may see an error like:

     ERROR: Cannot start service cli: error while creating mount source path '/Users/username/.ssh/id_rsa': mkdir /Users/username/.ssh/id_rsa: permission denied

-when trying to start the build container.
 Verify that the UID of the OSX directory is mapped correctly in `/etc/exports`.
 In the host operating system (example is for OSX):

     $ id
     uid=502(username) gid=20(staff) groups=20(staff),...

 In /etc/exports:

-    # docker-machine-nfs-begin dev
+    # docker-machine-nfs-begin machine-name
     /Users 192.168.99.100 -alldirs -mapall=501:20  # <-- incorrect
-    # docker-machine-nfs-end dev
+    # docker-machine-nfs-end machine-name

 The -mapall arguments need to match your uid and gid from the id command.
-If you need to change /etc/exports, edit it, save the changes, then restart the `nfsd`:
+If you need to change /etc/exports (in the host), edit it, save the changes, then restart the `nfsd`:

     rig stop
     sudo nfsd restart